Why Value Investing Is Making a Comeback in Emerging Markets

 Value investing yields superior returns over the long run

 Emerging markets have historically been a prime market for growth-oriented investors.
 After all, these economies are known for their rapid gross domestic product (GDP) growth compared to developed countries in Europe or the United States.
-These growth rates have slowed down since the Great Recession in 2008.
-However, it has also created a potential opportunity for value investors to get involved.
+As growth slows around the globe, as it has in 2019, it could create an opportunity for value investors to get involved overseas.

-Let's take a look at why value investors may want to look at emerging markets and some strategies for getting involved.
+Let's take a look at why value investors may want to look at emerging markets, as well as some strategies for getting involved.

 A paper published in Emerging Markets Review in 2002 showed that these tendencies carry over into emerging markets, with value stocks generating higher returns than non-value stocks.
-A subsequent Credit Suisse report found that value stocks outperformed in all but three of 21 emerging markets between 2000 and 2013, with the average value premium being 4.3 percent per year compared to just 3.1 percent in developed countries.
+A subsequent Credit Suisse report found that value stocks outperformed in all but three of 21 emerging markets between 2000 and 2013, with the average value premium being 4.3% per year compared to just 3.1% in developed countries.

 The risk profile of value stocks may also be attractive to many investors, including those interested in emerging markets.
 By purchasing equities at a discount, there is presumably less potential downside than a high-flying stock with few assets or earnings.
 There is also evidence that value stocks are no more volatile than high-growth stocks, which means that investors aren’t necessarily assuming a lot more risk in terms of beta.

 Value Investing in Emerging Markets